-If you’re one of the thousands of students across Canada packing up and heading to university or college this fall, consider these simple tips to help keep your mind (and your parents’ minds) at ease.
+Consider these simple tips to help keep your mind (and your parents’ minds) at ease.

 - Walk in well-lit areas and avoid shrubbery or any places where assailants could hide.

-- Don’t leave valuables in your car, especially in plain sight.
+- Don’t Leave Valuables in Your Car, Especially in Plain Sight.
 Put high value items in the trunk or glove compartment where they can’t be seen.